 1. Make a Password at least 12 characters long

 A strong password is all about trying to stop computers from successful brute force attacks.
 These attacks use automated systems to try countless times until they get into your system.

 5 character passwords are easily broken.
 A strong program can break most 5 character passwords in less than a minute.

-For years it was common practice to suggest 8 characters to be considered strong, but the common though is that they are no longer enough to stop sophisticated software.
+For years it was common practice to suggest 8 characters to be considered strong, but the common thought is that they are no longer enough to stop sophisticated software.

 A study from Georgia Tech Research Institute found that the best passwords have to be at least 12 characters in length to satisfy the minimum security.
 However, more and more security companies are suggesting passwords of at least 15 and preferably 20 characters in length to have a sufficiently secure password.